karnali/gcp-img-process-dataproc/README.md

-# GCP Distributed Image Processing in Cloud Dataproc
+# GCP - Distributed Image Processing in Cloud Dataproc

 Spin up a Cloud Dataproc cluster in GCP and run distributed Image Processing in Cloud Dataproc.
+Cloud Dataproc is a managed Spark and Hadoop service that lets you take advantage of open source data tools for batch processing, querying, streaming, and machine learning.

 This project will demonstarte how to use Apache Spark on Cloud Dataproc to distribute a
 computationally intensive image processing task onto a cluster of machines.
 We will perform